Measurement of Voltage Distortions in Industrial Grids With the PQ-Box 50

 Note: The recorders can be configured to record up to 600 seconds in 10 ms resolution with free choice of pre and post history in all our PQ-Boxes.
 The set length of the fault record in Figure 8 is 100 seconds.

-Evaluation of the oscilloscopic record
+Evaluation of the Oscilloscopic Record

 The oscilloscope image offers the possibility to illustrate the sampling points of the input channels.
 The recording duration and the history can be freely set for all recorders of the PQ-Box 50.
 Figure 9 illustrates the voltages UL1, UL2, UL3 and the currents IL1, IL2, IL3 from the previous picture as an oscilloscope pic-ture with 20.48 kHz sampling over a period of 500 ms. This graph gives additional information about the waveform of voltage and current.
 It is possible to see transient events with this visualization.